 The nation of Mozambique experienced one of the worst floods in recent history due to extremely high amounts of rainfall throughout the month of January.
-The province of Gaza has been especially damaged by floodwater.
+Flooding in Mozambique damaged the province of Gaza.
 Over 250,000 have been affected by the floods, with 150,000 people forced out of their homes in the province and over 100 killed.

 The complete rebuilding effort is estimated to cost over $30 million, according to The Humanitarian Country Team in Mozambique, an organization comprised of NGO and UN officials.
 UNICEF itself seeks $6.8 million from this fund to pay for projects to improve the welfare of children and those around them, like building clean water pumps and constructing new homes.